umesh385/Low-cost-smart-irrigation-pump/README.md

 1. Soil moisture is constantly monitored.
 2. If moisture is below a threshold, the motor turns ON.
+3. The water flow sensor confirms that the water is actually flowing and the amount of water used shows on screen
-3. When the soil is wet enough, the motor turns OFF.
+4. When the soil is wet enough, the motor turns OFF.
-4. The full system runs on a low-power Arduino setup.
+5. The full system runs on a low-power Arduino setup.
+6. This ensure that water is only used when needed and prevents water wastage and system failure

 ---